MichalOpoka/ecfr/cfr/title-43-Public-Lands-Interior/subtitle-B-Regulations-Relating-Public-Lands/chapter-II-Bureau-Land-Management-Department-Interior/subchapter-B-Land-Resource-Management-2000
HED1Group-2000Land-Resource-Management-GeneralHED1/part-2800-RightsofWay-Under-Federal-Land-Policy-Management-Act/subpart-2804-Applying-FLPMA-Grants/section-2804.12.md

 (3) The estimated life of the project and the proposed construction and reclamation techniques;

-(4) A map of the project, showing its proposed location and existing facilities adjacent to the proposal;
+(4) A map of the project showing its proposed location and existing facilities adjacent to the proposal, and Geographic Information Systems (GIS) shapefiles, or equivalent format, when requested by the BLM;

 (5) A statement of your financial and technical capability to construct, operate, maintain, and terminate the project;